-Criminal activity that may threaten the health or safety of PHA staff, contractors, subcontractors, or agents.property owners, management staff, and persons performing contract administration functions or other responsibilities on behalf of the PHA (including a PHA employee or a PHA contractor, subcontractor, or agent).
+Criminal activity that may threaten the health or safety of property owners, management staff, and persons performing contract administration functions or other responsibilities on behalf of the PHA (including a PHA employee or a PHA contractor, subcontractor, or agent).

 Immediate vicinity means within a three-block radius of the premises.